John Huston

 7:00pm

-Central Okanagan Heritage Society AGM & Annual Heritage Awards
+Central Okanagan Heritage Society AGM & Annual Heritage

 Location: Benvoulin Heritage Church – 2279 Benvoulin Road